 See our M&IC flyer for a concise overview of the M&IC Program.

-The Computation Directorate issued a call for proposals for projects requiring significant unclassified computing resource allocations (greater than 2 million core-hours/year) on institutional capability systems for up to one year.
+The Computation Directorate has issued a call for proposals for projects requiring significant unclassified computing resource allocations (greater than 25,000 node-hours/year) on institutional capability systems for up to one year.

 See the Grand Challenge page for more details.